-Following changes made in October 2017, the Commercial Court, Circuit Commercial Court, TCC, Admiralty Court, Financial List and the courts of the Chancery Division (including the Intellectual Property List, the Business List, and the Insolvency and Companies List) are known collectively as the Business and Property Courts of England and Wales.
+The Commercial Court, Circuit Commercial Court, TCC, Admiralty Court, Financial List and the courts of the Chancery Division (including the Intellectual Property List, the Business List and the Insolvency and Companies List) are known collectively as the Business and Property Courts of England and Wales.
 The Business and Property Courts are based in the Rolls Building in London, as well as in Birmingham, Manchester, Leeds, Bristol, Cardiff, Newcastle and Liverpool.
-Recent changes to the Civil Procedure Rules (CPRs) emphasise that cases can be tried outside London regardless of their size.
+The Civil Procedure Rules (CPRs) emphasise that cases can be tried outside London regardless of their size.